RaitoBezarius/garage-admin-sdk-golang/docs/LayoutApi.md

 )

 func main() {
-    layoutVersion := *openapiclient.NewLayoutVersion() // LayoutVersion | Similarly to the CLI, the body must include the version of the new layout that will be created, which MUST be 1 + the value of the currently existing layout in the cluster.
+    layoutVersion := *openapiclient.NewLayoutVersion(int64(13)) // LayoutVersion | Similarly to the CLI, the body must include the version of the new layout that will be created, which MUST be 1 + the value of the currently existing layout in the cluster.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)